HL7/phd/src/pagecontent/Purpose.md

 The purpose of this Implementation Guide is to specify the mapping of PHD information to FHIR components. *No interpretations of the data or assumptions about what data is important are specified*.
 Implementations following this guide map **all** viable data provided by the PHDs.
 The receiver may handle the data as it sees fit for its use case.
 For example, a consumer may only be interested in the Observation and Patient resources and therefore discards the Device resources.
 For this reason, there is no use of the must-support criteria made by this IG.

 For consumers (readers) of FHIR data, this Implementation Guide specifies the FHIR resources that contain the PHD information and what elements contain what fields.
+Readers interested in using the FHIR resources specified by this IG can read the  [Profile Consumers](ProfileConsumers.html) chapter.

  - [Next: Audience](Audience.html)
  - [Previous: Organization](Organization.html)